Oh, the game market… Different from any other market, the video game market is peculiar in a way: it don’t follow companies, trends or traditions.

 Super Contra II,

-The Legend of Zelda: A Link to Past (considered by several games the best of the console), and the fantastic arcade port,
+The Legend of Zelda: A Link to Past (considered by several gamers the best of the console), and another fantastic arcade port,

 Turtles in Time.

 Can you not get excited about this song?

 CD-ROM addon too, which would be not only more powerful than

 Hiroshi Yamauchi, said it was best wait until the technology get more mature with games that would justify the extra cost.

 At this time, Nintendo released a game that presented several versions in the next consoles: